orlovt/C-shell/README.md

 # C-shell

 ## Description
 This repository contains a simple low level implementation of a Unix shell in C. It includes basic shell commands like `cd`, `ls`, and `wc`, each implemented in their own C files.
-This implementation also includes the `pip` and `STDOUT` redirection functionality.
+This implementation also includes the `pipe` and `STDOUT` redirection functionality.
 The `shell.c` file contains the main shell loop and logic.
 This project is suitable for educational purposes, for those interested in understanding how shell commands are implemented at a lower level.

 ## Installation
 To install, clone the repository and use the provided Makefile: